AnnaVargova/AutomationShield_wiki/AeroShield.md

 `AeroShield=AeroShield;`

-AeroShield is then initialized by calling
+The AeroShield device is then initialized by calling

 `AeroShield.begin();`

 which will simply load a server code to the microcontroller, unless it is not already present.
-This means that the closed-loop control by the API in MATLAB is not quasi real-time, since commands are transferred through the serial link between the board and the computer and may be affected by transfer speed or operating system behavior.
+This means that the closed-loop control by the API in MATLAB is not strictly real-time, since commands are transferred through the serial link between the board and the computer and may be affected by transfer speed or operating system behavior.
 However, being able to use the high-level MATLAB script allows you to run live experiments under this already familiar software platform and, most importantly, to create and test more advanced control frameworks with minimal effort.

-The operation of the MATLAB API is otherwise completely identical to the before mentioned Arduino version.
-Therefore methods such as `calibrate()`, `actuatorWrite()` and `referenceRead()` are all implemented for the AeroShield in MATLAB library.
+The operation of the MATLAB API is otherwise completely identical to the Arduino version, mentioned before.
+Therefore, methods such as `calibrate()`, `actuatorWrite()` and `referenceRead()` are all implemented for the AeroShield in MATLAB library.

 ## <a name="simulink"/>Simulink API
 An even more intuitive tool for creating control loops and perform live experiments is the Simulink API for the AeroShield.
-It utilizes the [Simulink Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) which supplies algorithmic units in blocks that access the hardware functionality.
+It utilizes the [Simulink Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) which supplies algorithmic units in blocks that access the core hardware functionality.

-All the necessary functions of the AeroShield are built into separate blocks available for use through the [Simulink Library](https://github.com/gergelytakacs/AutomationShield/blob/master/simulink/AeroLibrary.slx) (see figure below) and may be combined with all the other available blocks to create feedback control applications.
+All necessary functions of the AeroShield are built into separate blocks available for use through the [Simulink Library](https://github.com/gergelytakacs/AutomationShield/blob/master/simulink/AeroLibrary.slx) (see figure below) and may be combined with all the other available blocks to create feedback control applications.

 The Simulink API custom library retains the naming convention and features for individual input and output blocks ('Reference Read', 'Actuator Write' and 'Angle Read') and a comprehensive block representing the entire device is also available ('AeroShield').